Sub-Architecture Ensemble Pruning in Neural Architecture Search: ( )

 \subsection{\randfull{} (\randabbr{})}

 The first solution, named as ``\emph{\randfull{} (}\randabbr{}\emph{)},'' is to randomly prune some of the sub-architectures in the searching process, with one difference from other solutions.
-In \randabbr{}, we firstly decide randomly whether or not to pick one of the sub-architectures to be pruned; if we indeed decide to prune one of them, the objective to decide which sub-architecture to be pruned is random as well, instead of one specific objective like the next two solutions.
+In \randabbr{}, we firstly decide randomly whether or not to pick one of the sub-architectures to be pruned; if we indeed decide to prune one of them, the objective to decide which sub-architectures to prune is random as well, instead of the specific objective in the next two solutions.

 However, there is no specific objective for \randabbr{} to follow in the pruning process.
 That might lead to a situation where some valuable sub-architectures are pruned as well.
 Therefore, we need to find more explicit objectives to guide our pruning.